opolskitom/YouTube-QR-Scraper/README.md

 # YouTube Video QR Code Scraper
  Small program to scrape YouTube videos for QR codes written in Python in under a week.
-Primarily used for learning Python GUI elements and imports as well as general syntaxing and experience (as someone that doesn't know python lol).
+Primarily used for learning Python GUI elements and imports as well as general syntaxing and experience.

  # Demonstration
 https://www.youtube.com/watch?v=PX6tg_plEXE